vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ## Conclusion

 You configured a Spring Boot 3 reactive application with Micrometer.
+You learned how Micrometer 'observes' method calls and Reactive stream subscriptions in order to derive metric and trace data.
+An Open Source dashboard stack allows us to demonstrate the effectiveness of this configuration.
 Micrometer now supports both metrics and traces.
 In addition, you integrated Prometheus Exemplars.

 ## Links and Readings